Gilad18/BoostYouner/README.md

-I manage to have most of the functionality I wanted for this app to have a full  user experience and if this project one day become real all it needed is to simply connect the influences(aka partners) to Instagram API and to automatically upload the content for Boostyooner.
+I manage to have most of the functionality I wanted for this app to have a full  user experience and if this project one day become real all it needed is to simply connect the influences(aka partners) to Instagram API and to automatically upload the content from Boostyooner app.

 I did want to have more data statistic on the dashboard with a combination of chart and graph and to style it in a more modern way

-### Advanced Configuration

 ## Deployment